 What did St Cyprian teach?

-Cyprian was born into a pagan family and from birth was worshipped by the god Apollo.
-He was a very good connoisseur and practitioner of pagan religions.
+Cyprian was born into a pagan family and, from birth, was worshipped by the god Apollo.
+He was a perfect connoisseur and practitioner of pagan religions.
 Initiated into the mystery religions of Mithras and Demeter from childhood, he learned over time the mysteries and power of the substances of nature.
 He learned divination in Phrygia and studied magic in Egypt and Chaldea.
-Returning to Antioch he surrounded himself with the fame of a very powerful philosopher and sorcerer.
+Returning to Antioch, he surrounded himself with the fame of a compelling philosopher and sorcerer.

 A young scholar from Antioch named England, falling in love with the young Iustina and being rejected by her, sought the services of the sorcerer Cyprian.
-Using all his knowledge, he was unable to persuade Justina to yield to England.
+Using all his knowledge, he could not persuade Justina to yield to England.
 The maiden escaped from all the trials by using her faith in Christ and the power of the sign of the Holy Cross.

 Key Verse related to Saint Cyprian of Carthage

-“It is a bad world, Donatus, an incredibly bad world.
+“It is a bad world, Donatus, an evil world.
 But I have discovered amid it a quiet and good people who have learned the great secret of life.
-They have found joy and wisdom which is a thousand times better than any of the pleasures of our sinful life.
+They have found joy and wisdom, which is a thousand times better than any of the pleasures of our sinful life.
 Also, they are masters of their souls.
 They have overcome the world.
 These people, Donatus, are Christians. . . and I am one of them.”

 Cyprian meaning in Bible

 He was born around 0210 AD in the province of Cartagena.
-And later it is known that he came from a noble but pagan family, receiving at birth the name Caecilius Ciprianus, also known as Thascius.
-About the years of his youth we do not know many details, nor about the education he received, but considering the reputation he enjoyed when he was 35 years old when he converted to Christianity, we can say that he knew a vast and deep culture.
+And later, it is known that he came from a noble but pagan family, receiving at birth the name Caecilius Ciprianus, also known as Thascius.
+About years of his youth, we do not know many details nor the education he received.
+Still, considering the reputation he enjoyed when he was 35 years old when he converted to Christianity, we can say that he knew a vast and deep culture.

-Cyprianus, used as a surname in ancient Rome, means in the Bible: “peace of the Father”.
-The name is a derivative of the name of the island of Cyprus with the suffix “-an”, and its meaning is “from Cyprus”.
-It seems that among the most famous bearers of the name was our Saint Cyprian, a former bishop of Carthage, who became a martyr in the time of Emperor Valerian in the 3rd century.
+Cyprianus, used as a surname in ancient Rome, means “peace of the Father” in the Bible.
+The name is a derivative of the name of the island of Cyprus with the suffix “-an,” and its meaning is “from Cyprus.”
+It seems that among the most famous bearers of the name was our Saint Cyprian, a former bishop of Carthage who became a martyr in the time of Emperor Valerian in the 3rd century.
 Bearers of the name “Cyprian” are resourceful, dynamic, and quick-thinking.
 They possess proven energy in all circumstances and like to take risks, disregarding pain.

-They are often in a constant hurry, patience not being a strong point, but they are always making plans they can’t wait to implement.
-We can say that they are subtle and quick, tending to think they can achieve anything, but they are in constant competition, being stimulated by challenges.
+They are often in a constant hurry, patience not being a solid point, but they are always making plans they can’t wait to implement.

 Martyrdom of St. Cyprian

-Not much is known about the date of the Saint’s bodily birth and his childhood or even his martyrdom.
+Not much is known about the date of the Saint’s physical birth and his childhood, or even his martyrdom.
 It is known that he came from a wealthy pagan family and was born around the year 0210.
-At the time of his conversion to Christianity, he was probably in his mature years.
-The year 0245 has been set as the date of his conversion to the Christian faith.
-His activity after this time, though not lasting more than six years, was extremely fruitful for the life of the Church.
+At the time of his conversion to Christianity, he was probably mature.
+The year 0245 was the date of his conversion to the Christian faith.
+His activity after this time, though not lasting more than six years, was highly fruitful for the life of the Church.

-Even if in his youth he had been a persecutor of Christians, before his death he felt he would be a martyr of the Christian faith.
+Even if he had been a persecutor of Christians in his youth, he felt he would be a martyr of the Christian faith before his death.
 Cyprian took refuge in a place of safety.
-His enemies continually reproached him for this retreat, but to remain in Carthage would have meant certain death, causing more danger than there was, depriving the Church of a shepherd.
+His enemies continually criticized him for this retreat, but to remain in Carthage would have meant certain death, causing more danger than there was, depriving the Church of a shepherd.
 The election of a new bishop in Carthage would have been as impossible as in Rome.
 He ceded most of his duties to the priest Rogatianus.
-Some clergy apostatized, others fled.

 Cyprian encouraged the confessors and wrote eloquent eulogies to the martyrs.
-15 of them were soon to die in prison, and one in the mines.
+Fifteen of them soon died in prison, and one in the mines.
 By the arrival of the Proconsuls in April, the severity of the persecution had increased.
 Saint Mappalicus ended gloriously on the 17th.

 Prayer to Saint Cyprianus

 St Cyprian’s prayer has power.
-And this is because it concentrates in it all the power of sin and redemption alike.
+And this is because it concentrates all the power of sin and redemption in it.
 Read with faith the prayer of Saint Cyprian.
 He is a saint who offers deliverance from evil spirits.

 to be an Archbishop through the Blessed Virgin Justina.